 Meetings and events

 The Lake Sarah Stakeholders Committee, a group of citizens concerned about the water quality of the lake, has been meeting since 2005.
-All meeting information, including agendas, minutes, presentations and electronic handouts can be found in PDF document below.
+Meeting information, including agendas, minutes, presentations and electronic handouts can be found in PDF document below.
 This document is bookmarked for ease in searching for specific meeting details.

 - Lake Sarah Stakeholders Committee Meetings, 6:30-8:30 p.m., Independence City Hall